MartinJakomin/lvr-sat/README.md

 ## Project structure
  * `SAT/` contains the source code:
-   * `SAT/bool.py` contains the classes for boolean constructs (operators) and expressions, and functions for expression manipulation and simplification
+   * `SAT/bool.py` contains the classes for Boolean constructs (operators) and expressions, and functions for expression manipulation and simplification
    * `SAT/sat.py` contains the sat solver (modified DPLL algorithm)
    * `SAT/sat_converter.py` contains the methods for converting the graph coloring problem and Sudoku to Boolean expressions
+   * `SAT/examples.py` contains some examples for usage of Boolean constructs, expressions, functions and SAT
    * `SAT/test.py` contains te unit tests for the project